opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 any theory for it.
 However, I can offer a simple explanation.

-The gaussian centered at zero is entirely due to random sampling effects.  it is what you would get if you had a bag of words, and randomly sampled two (with replacement) out of that bag.
+The gaussian centered at zero is entirely due to random sampling effects.
+It is what you would get if you had a bag of words, and randomly sampled two (with replacement) out of that bag.
 Classic analytic combinatorics.
 The result is a Gaussian centered at MI=0.